 I.) Do NOT brag about how large the local or national membership is.

 J.) Do not volunteer VBC info.
 If they ask a question about VBC answer it if you can.
 If they start asking questions about the number of members, or the National chain of organization refer them to one of the VBC Officers.

-5. Most clubs realize that the VBC is like a riding club, for the most part but we are still a church.
-When approached, be aware that most patch holders will want to deal with the local or state representatives.
+5. Most clubs realize that the VBC is like a riding club, for the most part, but we are still a church.
+When approached, be aware that most patch holders will want to deal with local or state representatives.

 9. If for some reason you have to say something while in public about a motorcycle club, take the person you’re talking to aside, alone, and say ONLY what you need to say to get your meaning across.
 Say as little as possible so anyone else can’t overhear it & misunderstand what you’re talking about.

 10. Watch where you wear your patch and it’s just common sense to stay in numbers when wearing the patch.
 (Some motorcycle clubs can be very territorial and some clubs don’t see any difference between a RIDING CLUB and MOTORCYCLE CLUB, good or bad, and may not care that VBC is a church.)
 If you are unsure of the areas or places normally frequented by motorcycle clubs, find out from your VBC Officers.
 If you are planning on traveling and are concerned about what the situation may be in regard to the relationship with the local motorcycle clubs in the areas you’ll be traveling through or staying in, talk to your local officer and ask if they can find something out by contacting the officers in the areas you will be in.

 11. “SHOW THEM RESPECT.”
 That’s A #1 with them! (and worth repeating).